apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 * **Xcode**, the IDE for macOS, comes bundled with necessary software development tools to code signing and compiling native code for macOS.
 Version 8.2.1 or higher.

 * **RedHat Build Support**
-  * **Homebrew**, one of the available macOS package manager, is used for installing additional tools and dependencies.
+  * **Homebrew**, one of the available macOS package managers, is used for installing additional tools and dependencies.
 Homebrew will be needed to install RPM packaging dependencies. [**Brew Install Step**](https://brew.sh/)

   * **RPM**, a standard package manager for multiple Linux distributions, is the tool used for creating the Linux RPM package.
 To install this tool, use the following [**Homebrew**](https://brew.sh/) command: